-The holiday shopping season is upon us!
-Your store is sure to become a busy place.
+The holiday shopping season is upon us, which means your retail store could soon become a very busy place.
 Do you have enough team members to handle the holiday rush?

 Holiday Hiring Tips

-As we discussed in the first post of this series, Ten Tips for Marketing Your Business this Holiday Season, revenue gained from holiday sales can contribute to 30% of your annual profits.
-That means that these next couple of months are going to be very important and hopefully very busy for your business.
+The holiday season is extremely important for retail stores because revenue gained from holiday sales can contribute to 30% of your annual profits.
 To help the season run as smoothly as possible, you’ll need more help!
-That means hiring additional staff, unless you have a tight group of friends who are willing to work for free.
+That means hiring additional staff (unless you have a group of friends who are willing to work for free).

 Here are some tips to help you in your staffing quest:

-If this is the first holiday season for your store, you probably can’t take advantage of this tip.
-However, if you’ve been in business for a while, you should start here.
-Take a trip down memory lane and look back at your past holiday seasons.
-Analyze the sales volume from each season and how many employees helped you to achieve that volume.
-Along with this data research, we recommend talking with your employees about their experiences and expectations for the holiday season.
-If they have felt overwhelmed in past years and feel some opportunities were missed, it may mean you need to hire more temporary positions than you have in the past.
-Or, if your employees found themselves with a lot of downtime, you may need to hire less.
+We also recommend talking with your employees about their experiences and expectations for the busy season.
+If they have felt overwhelmed in past years and suspect some opportunities were missed, it may mean you need to hire more temporary positions than you have in the past.
+Or, if your employees found themselves with a lot of free time, you may need to hire less.

 - Must be able to lift 50 pounds.